Robot Inverse Kinematics (Pro)

 Speed to Target

 The speed to the target.
-If set to 1 all axis are driving with the maximum speed (on PTP) or the given linear speed (on Linear Interpolation).
+If set to 1 all axes are driving with the maximum speed (on PTP) or the given linear speed (on Linear Interpolation).

 Linear Acceleration

 Only applicable for Linear Move mode.
-The accelaration on the linear Path.
+The acceleration on the linear path.

 Interpolation to Target